top of page

 • 2 min read

-Tariff fraud is a form of customs fraud where importers or exporters intentionally cheat on the information they provide to border authorities to avoid paying full tariffs, duties, or taxes.
-It undermines fair trade, causes governments to lose revenue, and gives fraudulent traders an unfair advantage.
+Tariff fraud is a form of customs fraud where importers or exporters intentionally misrepresent information to border authorities.
+This is done to avoid paying full tariffs, duties, or taxes.
+Such actions undermine fair trade, cause governments to lose revenue, and give dishonest traders an unfair advantage.

-Tariff fraud isn’t just a compliance issue anymore—it’s a headline.
-The Department of Justice has made tariff evasion a criminal enforcement priority, and the press is taking notice.
+Tariff fraud isn’t just a compliance issue anymore—it’s making headlines.
+The Department of Justice (DOJ) has made tariff evasion a criminal enforcement priority, and the media is taking notice.

-Recently many in the trade world have sensed for months: enforcement is accelerating.
-A recent DOJ memo marked trade fraud as a top focus, and whistleblower tips are pouring in—reportedly up more than 150% over last year.
-DOJ attorneys say they’re especially interested in shipments imported under shell companies, mis declared country-of-origin, transshipment, and anything that looks like a workaround for the Trump-era tariffs now being reimposed and expanded.
+Recently, many in the trade world have sensed a shift: enforcement is accelerating.
+A recent DOJ memo marked trade fraud as a top focus.
+Whistleblower tips are reportedly up more than 150% over last year.
+DOJ attorneys are especially interested in shipments imported under shell companies, misdeclared country-of-origin, transshipment, and anything resembling a workaround for the Trump-era tariffs now being reimposed and expanded.

-So what’s drawing scrutiny?
-Among the most common red flags:
+What’s drawing scrutiny?
+Here are some common red flags:

 • Falsifying invoices, entry documents, or product values